nhn/tui.editor/CONTRIBUTING.md

 ### Development WorkFlow
 - Set up your development environment
 - Make change from a right branch
-- Be sure the code passes `npm run lint`, `npm run test`
+- Be sure the code passes `npm run lint:all`, `npm run test:types:all`, `npm run test:all`
 - Make a pull request

 ### Development environment
 - Prepare your machine node and it's packages installed.
 - Checkout our repository
-- Install dependencies by `npm install && bower install`
+- Install dependencies by `npm install`
+- Build toastmark by `npm run build toastmark`
-- Start webpack-dev-server by `npm run serve`
+- Start snowpack-dev-server by `npm run serve`

 ### Make changes
 #### Checkout a branch